make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 }
 ```

 The Effect property contains a list of Transforms that modify the global state due to the transaction execution.
-Note that the ExecutionEffect type in Casper v1.x, which also contained a list of operations in addition to the transforms, has been removed in Condor execution results.
+Note that the ExecutionEffect type in Casper v1.x, which also contained a list of operations in addition to the transforms, has been removed in Casper 2.0 execution results.

 ## Auction contract

-The auction contract has also changed in Condor.
+The auction contract has also changed in Casper 2.0.
 If your application tracks validator bids, rewards, and delegators, you must rework how network responses are parsed and interpreted.
 A complete description of the changes cannot be covered in this guide.

 ## Server Sent Events